kartikchincholikar/PCA_notebook/README.md

 # Principal Component Analysis using numpy

-PCA is used to reduce the dimensionality of the data.
+PCA is done to reduce the dimensionality of the data.
 In this notebook, we do PCA using just numpy.The steps taken are based on [this](http://www.cs.otago.ac.nz/cosc453/student_tutorials/principal_components.pdf) tutorial which I found to be very helpful.

 To understand PCA, I first had to understand the concepts of linear algebra such as Eigen Vectors, Eigen Values, Eigen Basis.